threefoldtech/rmb-rs/docs/readme.md

   - implementation of the command need then to interpret this data as intended (out of scope of rmb)

 Twins are stored on tfchain. hence identity of twins is granted not to be spoofed, or phished.
 When a twin is created he needs to define 2 things:
-- RMB Relay
+- RMB RELAYS
 - His Elliptic Curve public key (we use secp256k1 (K-256) elliptic curve)

 Once all twins has their data set correctly on the chain.
 Any 2 twins can communicate with full end-to-end encryption as follows:
-- A twin establish a WS connection to his relay
+- A twin establish a WS connection to his relays
 - A twin create an `envelope` as defined by the protobuf schema
 - Twin fill end all envelope information (more about this later)
-- Twin pushes the envelope to the relay
+- Twin pushes the envelope to one of his relays
+When received by the relay, it will determine whether to deliver the message to one of its directly connected clients or to a remote relay. the message processed as follows:
-  - If the destination twin is also using the same relay, message is directly forwarded to this twin
+  - If the destination twin is also using the same relay, local route will have priority over others and message is directly forwarded to this twin.
-  - If federation is needed (twin using different relay), message is forwarded to the proper twin.
+  - If federation is needed (twin using different relay), message is forwarded to one of the twin's relays.

 Any new messages that is designated to this twin, is pushed over the websocket to this twin.
-The twin can NOT maintain multiple connections to the relay hence a small tool (rmb-peer) is provided that runs as a dispatcher for a single twin identity.
+The twin can NOT maintain multiple connections to same relay hence a small tool (rmb-peer) is provided that runs as a dispatcher for a single twin identity.

 This rmb-peer tool makes it possible to run multiple services behind this twin and push replies back to their initiators